orangopus/ollo/README.md

 # libby
-libby - Custom profiles for streamers [WORK IN PROGRESS]
+Branded profiles for creators and beyond.